tahermatbouly/Terminal.Game/Controls.md

-first of all check that you are not using caps lock "make it off"
+first of all check that you are not using caps lock "make it off" \n
-d: to move right
+d: to move right \n
-a: to move left
+a: to move left \n
 w: to climb up the obstacle
 l: left bullet
 u: up bullet